-An expert exterminator from Gregory Pest Solutions will be your full-service pest solutions provider specializing in the effective, humane removal and prevention of ants and their nests from your home or business.
+An expert exterminator from Gregory Pest Solutions will be your full-service pest solutions provider specializing in the effective removal and prevention of ants and their nests from your home or business.

 When you hire us to evaluate how extensive your home’s pest problem is, one of our pros will be sent to assess the ant situation and then formulate an environmentally friendly plan for removal and prevention.
-Once we implement our plan, our experts will clean the area and seal any openings that are prime for future nests so you and your family can enjoy a lasting insect-free environment.
+Once we implement our plan, our experts can make recommendations for sealing any openings that are prime for future nests so you and your family can enjoy a lasting insect-free environment.